cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - If CPace is used in initiator-responder mode, identity strings that are to be authenticated that are available for both communication partners at protocol start SHOULD be integrated as part of CI.

-  If both party identifiers are integrated into CI an ordering SHALL apply.
+  If both party identifiers are integrated into CI, an ordering SHALL apply.
 It is recommended to place the initiator\`s identity first and the responder\`s identity second.

   Party identity information included in CI will be kept confidential.